shinobukawano/Ext.ux.AccordionList/README.md

     sencha ant -f build.xml initialize

-And compile .scss file.

-    compass compile examples/resources/sass/

-Then to place example directory to server's application directory.
+Then to place examples directory to server's application directory.

 ## Integrate into Sencha Architect